-One of the keys to creativity, happiness, and the realization of your full potential is the ability to be intrinsically motivated, as is demonstrated in the article below.
+Although extrinsic motivation works for certain types of activities, one of the keys to creativity, happiness, and the realization of your full potential is the ability to be intrinsically motivated.
+There is much more on this in below.

 The Candle Problem